ONSdigital/dp-search-scrubber-api/README.md

 - `make test-component` - Test components
 - `make update` - Go gets all of the dependencies and downloads them

 NB.
-For running the swagger linter locally in your CLI (using 'make lint') you will need to have first installed redocly-cli, as follows:
+For running the swagger linter locally in your CLI (using 'make lint') you will need to have first installed Node at v20 or above.
+Then you will also need to install redocly-cli, as follows:

 ```shell
 npm install @redocly/cli -g